scriptingxss/owasp-fstm/README.md

 #### EMBA - Embedded Analyzer

 *[EMBA](https://github.com/e-m-b-a/emba)* is designed as the central firmware analysis tool for penetration testers.
-It supports the complete security analysis process starting with the *firmware extraction* process, doing *static analysis* and *dynamic analysis* via emulation and finally generating a report. *EMBA* automatically discovers possible weak spots and vulnerabilities in firmware.
+It supports the complete security analysis process starting with the *firmware extraction*, doing *static analysis* and *dynamic analysis* via emulation and finally generating a web-based report. *EMBA* automatically discovers possible weak spots and vulnerabilities in the firmware under test.
 Examples are insecure binaries, old and outdated software components, potentially vulnerable scripts or hard-coded passwords. *EMBA* is a command line tool with the option to generate an easy to use web report for further analysis.

 *EMBA* features include the following:

 * Firmware extraction via a highly optimized extraction environment
 * Firmware extraction of not common systems (e.g. QNAP firmware, D\'Link encrypted firmware, EnGenius encrypted firmware, VMDK files)
 * *EMBA* is not only Linux focused - also RTOS systems like VxWorks can be analyzed
-* Automatic extraction of docker containers and analysis of these containers
+* Automatic extraction and analysis of docker containers
 * Identification of firmware details like operating system, CPU architecture, and third-party components along with their associated version information
 * User-mode emulation of filesystem binaries using QEMU for identification of version details
 * Static analysis of filesystem binaries for identification of version details
+* Version database with more than 600 version identifiers
 * Identification of known vulnerabilities and corresponding CVE\'s
 * Identification of [public exploits](https://www.exploit-db.com/), [Metasploit modules](https://www.metasploit.com/) and PoC\'s
-* Detection of certificates, private keys, password hashes and passwords
+* Detection of certificates, private keys and password hashes
 * Detection of binary mitigations such as NX, DEP, ASLR, stack canaries, RELRO, and FORTIFY\_SOURCE
 * Detection of legacy binary functions (e.g. strcpy)
 * Threading mode for maximum performance
 * Pre-configured docker images are available and easy to install
-* Interactive HTML report for analysis tear down
+* Interactive HTML report for further tear down of the automated analysis
 * Web based enterprise environment via *[EMBArk](https://github.com/e-m-b-a/embark)*
 * and more...

 ##### System requirements:

-*EMBA* is using a lot of other tools in the background.
+*EMBA* is using multiple other tools in the background.
 The needed system resources depend a lot on the firmware you are going to analyse.
 Usually *EMBA* runs quite smooth in the following environment:
 * VMware running a current Kali Linux
 * RAM: minimum of 8GB-16GB
 * Processors: minimum of 4-8 CPUs